Skip to sub navigation Skip to main content

 Horizon Europe Funding

-The Solid Edge for start-ups program provides eligible start-ups with free access to a complete solution for product development, including CAD, CAM, and CAE software.
-This is open to small or medium enterprises (SMEs) who have been operating for less than 3 years, and are registered at Companies house.
+The Solid Edge for Start-ups programme provides eligible start-ups with free access to a complete solution for product development, including CAD, CAM, and CAE software.
+This is open to small or medium-sized enterprises (SMEs) who have been operating for less than 3 years, and are registered at Companies House.

 Support from Universities